 First step is the parsing of the expression string.
 During this stage, the parser locates all relevant tokens such as values, variables, functions, and operators.
 The tokens will be stored in two different stacks.
 One for values, and one for operators, functions and brackets.

 During the first parsing run, the bytecode will be generated.
 Bytecode code can be seen as a recording of stack operations.
 Once the parsing is done, the function pointer of the main parse routine will be set to the bytecode parsing function.
-If you change the expression after every call to Calc(), you will not benefit from the performance increase.
+If you change the expression after every call to Calc()

 Once the expression has been transformed into bytecode, token identification and syntax verification is no longer necessary because the formula has already been verified.

 This section will give you a short introduction of how the bytecode looks like.
-Following now is the bytecode for the formula a*sin(min(pi,b))+10:
+Following now is the bytecode for the formula a*sin(min(pi,b))+10

 The next picture shows an example of the parser bytecode.
 It will give you an impression of how the internal representation of an expression looks like.
 The expression is stored in reverse Polish notation, constant parts have been precalculated before, pointers and values are stored inline.